whatisnuclear/website/_posts/2019-12-07-atoms-for-peace-and-war.md

 to life, as the menace of city-destroying weapons was now coupled to radioactive fallout clouds thousands of miles long.

-> But Castle, like Upshot-Knothole, did taint the sweet tast of success with a
+> But Castle, like Upshot-Knothole, did taint the sweet taste of success with a
 > sickening reality: man-kind had succeeded in producing a weapon that could destroy
 > large areas and threaten life over thousands of square miles.